 One large corporation, Giant Eagle Market District in Pittsburgh, is taking marketing back to its roots.
 Utilizing hand-painted signage and displays that look like I could put them together in my garage, they were able to take what sounds like a rustic set-up and make it eye-catching and even beautiful.
 Their store displayed a large variety of national brands, local produce, and locally made value added products such as baked goods and sauces all in one convenient location for the consumer.
 Cues can be taken from their straightforward signage and grouped display stations that dominated the store, making it easily navigable for customers.

-In discussion after our groups visit to Covered Bridge Gardens, a tour attendee brought up a good point.
+In discussion after our group's visit to Covered Bridge Gardens, a tour attendee brought up a good point.
 If you are unable to be lucky enough or willing to pay the money for the development of your own farm app, a great way to replicate some of the functions is through the use of QR codes.
 Many area markets are starting to add these codes to their value added product labels, door stickers and the backs of their business cards.
-When incorporated correctly, meaning printed in a clear and easy to identify fashion, these codes can be used as another quick methods to direct customers to your website.
+When incorporated correctly, meaning printed in a clear and easy to identify fashion, these codes can be used as another quick method to direct customers to your website.
 Especially useful if your site offers an e-commerce shopping section allowing customers to make purchases directly on the web.
-Just think if you pick up a jar of your favorite spicy gooseberry jelly at a market while traveling and was savoring the last bits at the bottom of the jar.
-Wouldn’t it be nice to scan a quick code from the back of that jar with your phone as you savored your last mouthful and be instantly directed to a site where you could order more?
+Just think if you pick up a jar of your favorite spicy gooseberry jelly at a market while traveling and are savoring the last bits at the bottom of the jar, wouldn’t it be nice to scan a quick code from the back of that jar with your phone and be instantly directed to a site where you could order more?
 I think this sounds downright delightful, and delicious!

-For more information on QR codes, straightforward signage and displays for your market, or technology based marketing options for your business check out the Ag Entrepreneurship Team’s past blog posts.
-Here are a few of my favorites:
+For more information on QR codes, straightforward signage and displays for your market, or technology based marketing options for your business check out the Ag Entrepreneurship Team’s website.